Forcible Entry Act 1381

-The Forcible Entry Act 1381 (5 Ric 2 St 1 c 7) was an Act of the Parliament of the Kingdom of England.
-It created a statutory offence of forcible entry which superseded the common law offence.
+The Forcible Entry Act 1381 (5 Ric.
+2 Stat.
+1. c.
+7) was an act of the Parliament of the Kingdom of England that created a statutory offence of forcible entry which superseded the common law offence.

 It is written in the Anglo-Norman language.
 The original text (reproduced here in Roman script, without most accents in the original) is sourced from The Statutes, 1870 Revised Edition, Vol. I, p.227:Et Auxint le Roi defende q nully desore face entree en aucunes tres & teñz sinoun en cas ou entree est done p la loy, & en cell cas nemye a forte main ne a multitude des gentz, einz tantsoulement en [lisible & aisee] mane, et si nully desore face a contraire & ent soit convict duement soit puniz p emprisonment de son corps & dilloeqs reint a la voluntee le Roy.

 It has been translated as follows:And also the King defendeth, that none from henceforth make any entry into lands and tenements, but in case where entry is given by the law; and in such case not with strong hand, nor with multitude of people, but only in [peaceable] and easy manner.
-And if any man from henceforth do the contrary, and thereof be duly convict, he shall be punished by imprisonment of his body, and thereof ransomed at the King's will.There were doubts about the interpretation of this Act.
-It was suggested that the words translated as "that none from henceforth make any entry into lands and tenements, but in case where entry is given by the law" should be construed as making any unauthorised entry an offence, even where peaceful.
-It appears that this was not the intention of those responsible for the Act, and the courts did not at any time construe it that way.
+And if any man from henceforth do the contrary, and thereof be duly convict, he shall be punished by imprisonment of his body, and thereof ransomed at the King's will.There were doubts about the interpretation of the act.
+Through into the 1970s, squatters invoked the 1381 statute to counter threats of forcible eviction without a court order.
+They were satisfied that, provided they had used no force to enter an unoccupied property, the owners could not force entry to evict them.
+It seemed "simple enough".Most empty houses had open windows, doors or other means of access.
+If squatters secured the property (for example by putting a lock of their own on the door thus making it impossible for the owner to enter except by force), then the owner could not enter and carry out an eviction without breaking the criminal law which few owners were prepared to do.It is not clear that the courts, at any time, construed the law in this way.
+But the issue was ultimately rendered moot by passage of the Criminal Law Act 1977, and of subsequent legislation, that effectively criminalised trespass in the case of the unauthorised occupation of residential property.

-Republic of Ireland
+Subsequent developments

-This Act was applied to Ireland by Poynings' Law.
-This Act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 2 of Schedule 1 to, the Statute Law Revision Act 2007.
+The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
+7 c.
+22 (I)).
+The act was retained for the Republic of Ireland by section 2(2)(a) of, and part 2 of schedule 1 to, the Statute Law Revision Act 2007.

+The whole act was repealed by sections 13(2)(a) of and 65(5), and schedule 13 to, the Criminal Law Act 1977].